ourzora/offchain/README.md

 ## Contributing

-We welcome contributions that add support for new metadata standards, new ways of retreiving metadata, and ways of normalizing them to a consistent form.
+We welcome contributions that add support for new metadata standards, new ways of retrieving metadata, and ways of normalizing them to a consistent form.
-We are commited to integrating contributions to our indexer and making the results available in our API.
+We are committed to integrating contributions to our indexer and making the results available in our API.

 You should be able to contribute a new standard for metadata, and have NFTs that adhere to that metadata standard be returned correctly from queries to `api.zora.co`.
 We hope this helps to foster innovation in how